YoussefShabo/Daily-Tasks/07-06/Text.md

-Monday, July 5th:
+Monday, July 6th:

 // Calendar
-Fitness bootcamp []

 // To Do:

--Start Coding with Mosh Python [Done]
--research freelance jobs
+-Coding with Mosh continue with Python (Control Flow) -research freelance jobs
 -add photos to stock images
 -Next.js Project and learning.